MARVEL LEGENDS (HASBRO)

 I had no clue who Poison was prior to this figure being shown off, and therefore didn’t really think much of his announcement or really plan on picking him up.
 Like the last two days, it was really that Monster Venom piece that was pulling me in.
 That said, after getting all of the figures in hand, Poison is undoubtedly my favorite of the set.
 There’s just so much coolness going on with the design, the sculpt, and the paint.
 Who would have ever thought a character like this would get this sort of treatment from Hasbro?

-Poison was purchased from my friends at All Time Toys, and is still available here.
+Poison was purchased from my friends at All Time Toys.
 If you’re interested in buying other Legends figures, or are looking for other cool toys both old and new, please check out their website and their eBay Store.